 EMC Directive 2014/30/EU has now replaced 2004/108/EC

-The new EMC Directive, 2014/30/EU, is similar in scope to the 2004 version in that it applies to all “equipment” placed on the market in the European Union that is not covered by the R&TTE Directive, requirements for aeronautical products, or is amateur radio equipment.
-The 2014 version contains additional measures as part of alignment with the New Legislative Framework, or NLF.
+The new EMC Directive, 2014/30/EU, is similar in scope to the 2004 version in that it applies to all “equipment” placed on the market in the European Union that is not covered by the Radio Equipment Directive, requirements for aeronautical products, or is amateur radio equipment.
+The 2014 version contains additional product traceability and labeliing measures as part of alignment with the New Legislative Framework, or NLF, but does not contain additional technical requirements.

 “Equipment” means any apparatus or fixed installation where: